 Jim was born and raised in Seattle.
 He graduated from the University of Washington in 1980 and in 1982 both in Political Science from University of Washington.
 In 1982 he enrolled in a joint degree program at the University of Notre Dame, receiving a Master’s Degree in Economics and a law degree, both in 1986.
 He has served as Editor in Chief of the Journal of Legislation.
 Jim has worked as a practicing lawyer since 1986.
 He has served as a King County Deputy Prosecutor and later entered private practice as a union labor lawyer.
 In 1994, he started his own law firm now known as Cline and Casillas, which has become one of the leading law firms on the West Coast that specialize in representing Public Safety employees.
 He has been involved in various federal, state and local political campaigns over the years.
 In 2001 he was a candidate for Seattle City Attorney.
 Jim joined the ASP after finding that values based platform provided a new political home for himself as well as millions and millions of Americans who have been marginalized by the two major parties.

 Born in Oklahoma and raised in Texas; Amy attended Stephen F. Austin State University, where she double majored in Theatre and History, with a minor in Communication.
 She received her teaching certification in 2008, and has been a teacher since that time.
 She has taught both high school and middle school, focusing on Theatre Arts and Professional Communications.
 She and her husband have been married for ten years and have four children.
 Previously an ardent Democrat, Amy converted to Catholicism in 2010 and slowly realized that important aspects of her faith were not compatible with her voting practices.
 Still believing in the importance of community and fellowship, she felt distanced from both major parties.
 Finally, she joined the ASP.
-In addition to teaching, she volunteers off and on at her local parish, though most of her free time is spent with her children, who range in age from 9 months to 8 years old.
+In addition to teaching, she volunteers off and on at her local parish, though most of her free time is spent with her children, who range in age from 1 to 9 years old.

 Covich has conducted research and taught undergraduate courses on interest groups in American politics.
 He is particularly interested in the impact of religious organizations on economic policy and anti-poverty legislation.
 Before finding the ASP, he had planned to focus his academic career on researching the possibility of whether a socially conservative party with more progressive or moderate views on other issues might be viable in the United States.
 He will assist the American Solidarity Party with demographic data analysis, local and state organization, and ballot access.
 Covich has presented his research at numerous conferences, including the American Political Science Association and the Calvin College Symposium on Religion and Public Life.